 The differences between imagination and imaginary

-The choice of starting point in a genealogy is contingent.
-I started simply from the relation between imagination and imaginary.
-They have some relation, but imaginary diverges from imagination understood as a faculty or psychological capacity.
-One genealogical question – maybe too big for this paper – is how this divergence took place.
+There are many strands of the genealogy of imaginary that could be explored for their potential relevance to STS One thread that could be considered is the relation between imagination and imaginary.
+The chart below indicates that they have some relation, but imaginary diverges from imagination, probably because the latter is understood as a faculty or psychological capacity.
+One genealogical question raised here is concerns how this divergence took place.
 We can see one version of the divergence in the usage of the terms in academic literature: